ipdk-io/networking-recipe/docs/guides/p4-role-configuration.rst

 *P4 Clients* and *controllers* are used interchangably in this context.

-Stratum's role config description is protobuf based and can be found under `stratum/public/proto/p4_role_config.proto <https://github.com/ipdk-io/stratum-dev/blob/split-arch/stratum/public/proto/p4_role_config.proto>`_.
+Stratum's role config description is protobuf-based and can be found in `stratum/public/proto/p4_role_config.proto <https://github.com/ipdk-io/stratum-dev/blob/split-arch/stratum/public/proto/p4_role_config.proto>`_.

-Each controller self-defines a role name and the P4 entities that it has either shared or exclusive write-access to.
-In addition, the controller configures whether it can receive packet-in, push new pipelines etc.
+Each controller defines a role name and the P4 entities that it has either shared or exclusive write-access to.
+In addition, the controller configures whether it can receive input packets, push new pipelines, etc.
-Multiple controllers with same role will be arbitraged via time-based election ID.
-If no role definitions are defined, the controller will assume a *default* role, giving it unrestricted full pipeline access.
+Multiple controllers with the same role will be arbitrated via time-based election ID by the P4 Runtime server.
+If no roles are defined, the controller will assume a *default* role, giving it unrestricted full pipeline access.

 Example Configuration
 ~~~~~~~~~~~~~~~~~~~~~